tiggreen/map_reduce.py/README.md

 At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
 This description should match descriptions added for package managers (Gemspec, package.json, etc.)

+Multi-processed MapReduce simulator for a limited main memory.
+Uses physical files to store intermediate map, reduce calculations.
+Based on Python’s multiprocessing Pool module (Python 3.4).
+Framework that provides the following functionalities:

+1. Low main memory consumption
+2. Multi-processed
+3. Multiple file support
+4. Built-in performance configuration
+5. Different file format support (txt, csv, json)
+6. Scalable and easy to use

+Users should be able to easily create MapReduce jobs using our framework by only defining map and reduce functions.
+All the intermediate steps are handled by our framework.
+The results are stored in the file system of the running machine in this way consuming less main memory (RAM).

 ## Code Example

 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.